jantdm/eudi-doc-architecture-and-reference-framework/docs/arf.md

 be described, without any assumptions on how the EUDI Wallet retrieved or generated this data beforehand.

-#### 5.1.1 PID format and associated requirements
+#### 5.1.1 PID Attributes for Natural Persons

-##### 5.1.1.1	Principles for the PID set
-This Chapter proposes the definition of the PID set and discusses further specification, data minimization and identifiers.
-The dataset proposed herein is constructed based on the following principles:

-* No two persons SHALL have the same PID set of values for mandatory attributes.
-* The mandatory data set is by nature limited to the (narrow) intersection of what all Member States can provide for all natural and legal persons and what is needed for electronic identification purposes.
-The mandatory data set will be complemented by optional attributes available only in some Member States to ensure it is usable for electronic identification purposes.
+The dataset proposed herein is by nature limited to the (narrow) intersection of what all Member States can provide for all natural persons.

+The mandatory data set will be complemented by optional attributes available only in some Member States to ensure it is usable for electronic identification purposes, to facilitate a wider range of authentication options both online and offline as well as to address lessons learned from the current eIDAS implementations.
-##### 5.1.1.2	PID Attributes for Natural Persons

 The below table provides an overview of mandatory and optional PID attributes for natural persons.